ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkExportMetalObjectCreateInfoEXT.md

 ## <a href="#_c_specification" class="anchor"></a>C Specification

-To export Metal objects from Vulkan objects, the app **must** first indicate the intention to do so during the creation of the Vulkan object, by including one or more [VkExportMetalObjectCreateInfoEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkExportMetalObjectCreateInfoEXT.html) structures in the `pNext` chain of the
+To export Metal objects from Vulkan objects, the application **must** first indicate the intention to do so during the creation of the Vulkan object, by including one or more [VkExportMetalObjectCreateInfoEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkExportMetalObjectCreateInfoEXT.html) structures in the `pNext` chain of the